cabforum/servercert/docs/EVG.md

 **International Organization**: An organization founded by a constituent document, e.g., a charter, treaty, convention or similar document, signed by, or on behalf of, a minimum of two Sovereign State governments.

-**Jurisdiction of Incorporation**: In the context of a Private Organization, the country and (where applicable) the state or province or locality where the organization's legal existence was established by a filing with (or an act of) an appropriate government agency or entity (e.g., where it was incorporated).
-In the context of a Government Entity, the country and (where applicable) the state or province where the Entity's legal existence was created by law.
+**Jurisdiction of Incorporation**: The country and (where applicable) the state or province or locality where the organization's legal existence was established by a filing with (or an act of) an appropriate government agency or entity (e.g., where it was incorporated).

-**Jurisdiction of Registration**: In the case of a Business Entity, the state, province, or locality where the organization has registered its business presence by means of filings by a Principal Individual involved in the business.
+**Jurisdiction of Registration**: The country and (where applicable) the state, province, or locality where the organization has registered its business presence by means of filings by a government agency, entity or Principal Individual involved in the business.

 **Latin Notary**: A person with legal training whose commission under applicable law not only includes authority to authenticate the execution of a signature on a document but also responsibility for the correctness and content of the document.
 A Latin Notary is sometimes referred to as a Civil Law Notary.